UW-INFO442-AU23/Team-SCAMS/README.md

 Group Members: Sabrina Lin, Claire Lai, Alyson Yu, Mari Woodworth, Sarah Chu

 ## Our Mission
-Our mission is to encourage residents of Seattle to utilize more sustainable modes of daily transportation in order to reduce their carbon footprint. (write more)
+The transportation sector stands as the leading contributor to greenhouse gas emissions, accounting for 28% of total emissions in 2021 (Sources of greenhouse gas emissions | US EPA 2021).
+Our web application is focused around [UN Sustainable Goal 13]([url](https://sdgs.un.org/goals/goal13)): Climate Action.
+According to Goal 13, we need to take action to combat climate change through policies and education.
+Our mission is to encourage residents of Seattle to utilize more sustainable modes of daily transportation in order to reduce their carbon footprint.
+Thus, our **How Might We** statement is: How might we encourage residents of Seattle to utilize more sustainable modes of transportation in order to reduce their carbon footprint?

 ## GitHub Links
 GitHub Repo link: https://github.com/UW-INFO442-AU23/team-scams GitHub Pages link:

 ## Key Features
 * Carbon Emissions Calculator
 * Interactive Transportation Knowledge Quiz
 * Resources Page
 * Scores/Results and Correct Answer for Knowledge Quiz